Sewing Tips: How to Use Basting Tape

 When working on sewing projects here at Sailrite®, one of our favorite tools of the trade is a simple one: basting tape.
 Sometimes called Seamstick or seam tape, basting tape is a handy little notion that makes a big difference in your project and helps make your sewing look professional.
 Basting tape is great for basting panels, seams and hems together prior to sewing.
 In this blog, we're going to discuss what basting tape is and how to use it in your project.

 Basting tape is a double-sided adhesive tape.
 It comes on a roll much like other types of tape (painter's tape, Scotch® tape, duct tape, etc.).
 What's different about basting tape is that it has a paper backing on one side protecting the adhesive prior to basting.
 It can be used on a variety of fabrics and materials, and even thick webbing.
-At Sailrite, we sell four varieties of basting tape: for canvas, for sailmaking and vinyl, for mylar/Kevlar® laminate sailcloth, and for coated ripstop or coated polyester spinnaker fabrics.
+At Sailrite, we sell four varieties of basting tape: for canvas and upholstery, for sailmaking and vinyl, for mylar/Kevlar® laminate sailcloth, and for coated ripstop or coated polyester spinnaker fabrics.
 Be sure to read our blog "Which Basting Tape Do I Use for My Project?" (#300456XHT) to learn which type of basting tape works best with various fabrics and material types.

 Now that you know what it is, why use it?
 Basting prior to sewing provides more accurate seams and hems.
 It's much faster and easier than using pins, especially on large assemblies.
 Some types of basting tape are repositionable if you need to readjust your hem or line up your panels again.
 It's also useful for forcing fabric to take a curve if you're sewing something with shaping, such as a round bottom bag.